maxschmaltz/DieKonstraints/compounding/constraints/constrains_raw.md

 * s-Plural nouns never have -s- (229)
 * Nouns with suffixes -heit, -ung, -tum etc. a strong tendency to adopt -s- (229)
 * When the second constituent denotes something that forces the first constituent to take a collective or plural meaning, the latter usually adopts its plural ending (230)
-* Linkers identical to the plural ending are tendencially associated with plural meaning (231)
+* Linkers identical to the plural ending are tendentially associated with plural meaning (231)

 ## _Schäfer & Pankratz 2018_.
 The plural interpretability of German linking elements